Typology-Study of Types

 By their very nature types are only signs and shadows, consequently details should not generally be pressed for typical meaning.
 The life of Moses may serve as an illustration in this connection.
 The New Testament clearly vouches for the fact that Moses was a type of Christ in that he was a deliverer, a prophet, an advocate, and a lawgiver.
 It certainly would not be within the bounds of good sense, however, to insist that all of the details of Moses’ life and ministry were typical.
 Again, the Book of Hebrews assumes that the priests of the Old Testament prefigured Jesus Christ in His priestly work, but it is quick to point out that this did not include every phase of the priestly ministry.

 “For such an high priest became us, who is holy, harmless, undefiled, separate from sinners, and made higher than the heavens; who needeth not daily as those high priests, to offer up sacrifice, first for his own sins, and then for the people’s; for this he did once, when he offered up himself” (Heb.
-7:26-27).
+7:26, 27-note).

 What has been stated regarding typical persons will apply to typical events, objects, institutions, and ceremonies as well.
 Lockhart phrases the principle thus,